-As indicated above, results of two contemporaneous research studies conducted on the Delmarva Peninsula were recently published.
+As indicated above, results of two contemporaneous research studies conducted on the Delmarva Peninsula were recently published (Shober et al., 2018; Denver et al., 2018).
 Due to the lack of regionally relevant research related directly to the aims of this panel, these two publications are of particular influence on the conclusions of this report.
 Both are current, regionally appropriate, and address irrigation management and N loss in a manner relevant to water quality, rather than solely yield performance.
+Three additional sources, including a Master's thesis (Soroka 2016), doctoral dissertation (Hanna 2006) and a report to DNREC (Sims et al., 2012) were provided by Delaware during the CBP review and approval process; summaries of these sources are included below.